Helen: Iliad Instigator or Unjust Victim?

 When Odysseus arrives, the suitors are trying their hand at one of her challenges.
 The challenge is to string Odysseus’ own bow and shoot it accurately, firing an arrow through twelve axe handles.
 Odysseus not only completes the challenge, but he also does so with ease, beating every other suitor soundly.
 Once he has proven his prowess, Odysseus turns and kills every one of the suitors, with the help of Telemachus and some faithful servants.

 Even then, Penelope must be certain that Telemachus’ father has truly returned to her.
 She sets one final test.
 Before she agrees to accept him as her husband, she demands that Odysseus move her bed from its place in the bridal chamber.
 Odysseus refuses.
 He knows the secret of the bed.
 One of the legs is actually a small olive tree, and the bed can not be moved without destroying it.
 He knows this because he himself planted the tree and built the bed as a wedding gift to his bride.
-Convinced, Penelope accepts her husband, returned home to her after 20 years, through his own efforts and the efforts of Telemachus.
+Convinced, Penelope accepts that her husband returned home to her after 20 years, through his efforts and with the help of Telemachus.